 Please note that the information on this page is specific to admissions for international students as is in addition to admissions pages for all applicants.
 Visit our application process, admissions requirements, degree-specific admissions criteria, GMAT and GRE Preparation for admissions details relevant to all applicants.
 For more information regarding RIT resources provided for international students, please visit our International Student Resources page.

-English-language test scores, TOFEL or IELTS
+English-language test scores, TOEFL or IELTS

 International applicants must submit the results of the Test of English as a Foreign Language (TOEFL) or the International English Testing Language System (IELTS) as part of their application.
 The minimum scores required are:

 - Computer-based TOEFL - 237

 - Internet-based TOEFL - 92

 - IELTS - 7.0